sanmai/later/README.md

  }
 ```

-We can see, this simple, single-line, change in the original method frees our program from creating things it may not need, postponing this process until the last moment, while also avoiding any use of callbacks.
+We can see, this simple, single-line, change in the original method freed our program from creating things it may not need, postponing this process until the last moment, while also avoiding any use of callbacks.

 ## Discussion